Spiritus Hermeticum: part three

 Let us examine one of the most serious errors in the Poemander.
 When speaking of Hermes, the book tells us that "God begat a man equal to himself."
 Can you see the colossal mistake here?
 No wise man, as we believe Hermes to have been, would presume to make such a claim, for God is as far removed in Wisdom from the wisest man that ever breathed on earth as the Sun is removed from a guttering candle in a dark cellar filled with bemused bats.
 This is but common sense, is it not?
 As we told you in part one, we are in no doubt that the 'man' Hermes must have been one of the wisest men that ever lived.
 As a man, we do not know his equal, but that still does not make him equal to God.
 But there is one ray of light which redeems the translators, scholars, philologists, theologians and academics mentioned above, and that is that they all lament the decay of the Egyptian religion, whose great secrets were no longer known.
 They all pay deep respect to that marvellous religion, or of what was left of it, making of Egypt of that time, and the times before when it truly flourished, the temple of the Universe; and with this verdict we agree with all our heart.
 According to Philo Judaeus, a Hellenized Jewish philosopher who flourished in the first century B.C., Hermes is the preacher of repentance par excellence who teaches the way of salvation from the illusions of life on earth.
 With this too, we are in complete agreement.

-Among the more glaring contradictions in the Corpus Hermeticum is the idea that though God makes all things He does not make anything evil.
+Among the more glaring misstatements in the Corpus Hermeticum is the idea that though God makes all things He does not make anything evil.
 But is this strictly true?
 That we aim to discover in the next section.
 Meanwhile, in different portions of the books we encounter the contradictory statements that it is not lawful for a human soul to pass into the body of an animal, yet we are also told elsewhere that if a human soul continues to be evil, it retraces the way by which it had ascended from reptiles.
 Which is it?
 Both statements cannot be true.
 We also find the ascetic principle that one must hate one's body if one would love oneself, which contradicts the renunciation of celibacy and the glorification of parentage.
-We submit that none of these ideas could possibly come from a true Master of Wisdom, such as believe Hermes to have been.
+We submit that none of these ideas could possibly come from a true Master of Wisdom, such as we believe Hermes to have been.
 If they did not originate with Hermes, then they must have emerged from the twisted minds of his would be followers, or have been introduced into the texts by the 'impious pagans' mentioned by Candalla, as well as by the various translators and editors through whose hands the Corpus Hermeticum has passed over the centuries.

 If there is such a thing as 'mortal sin', tampering with sacred writ is in our view the very worst.
 It is no defence to say that the meddler, whoever he or she may have been, meant well.
 The road to hell, as we all know, is paved with good intentions.
 We cannot omit to mention another, even graver contradiction which runs throughout the Corpus Hermeticum, and this is the question of who or what the Son of God is.
 Sometimes he is called the Logos, as proceeding from Nous.
 At others he is Man, not man as we know him, but an aeonian Man after the teachings of the 'heretical' Gnostic Christian sect of the Valentinians.
 This aeonian man takes after the Nous that begat him in being bisexual, though the commentators upon these teachings find it hard to understand how there can be sex in Nous!
 In other parts of the Corpus Hermeticum, the Son of God is called the sensible universe, as in the Timaeus of Plato.
 So what exactly were Hermes' ideas of God?
 Or rather, what does the Corpus Hermeticum say they were?
 We will examine these ideas shortly.
 But before we do so, let us fulfil the promise we made earlier to consider the question of evil, for the two questions are closely related.